zbb272/node-process-dc-web-career-021819/README.md

 * `process.exit(0)`: Exit the current process with no errors
 * `process.kill(pid)`: Terminate a process with ID `pid`, e.g., to kill self is `process.kill(process.pid)`

-If this was a mouthful of information, refrain from worrying.
-Instead use this page when you need it and know that the system information can be found in `process`.
+If this was a mouthful of information, don't worry!
+You can always refer back to this lesson.

 ## Environment Variables